yangfangs/physpetools/README.rst

     The hcp (highly conserved protein) mode is use conserved proteins to reconstruct phylogenetic tree.
 The default mode is hcp.

+--ehcp

+    The ehcp (highly conserved protein) mode is use highly conserved proteins and extend highly protein (user provide) to reconstruct phylogenetic tree.

 --srna

     The 16srna (16 ssu RNA) mode is use 16s RNA data to reconstruct phylogenetic tree.

+--esrna

+    The 16srna (16 SSU RNA) mode is use 16s SSU RNA data and extend 16s SSU RNA (user provide) to reconstruct phylogenetic tree.

 Advance options